FANzhaoxin666/zhaoxin-team/_members/d_caixiaoyu.md

 ---

 Xiaoyu.
 Cao is currently an algorithm developer of Zhaoxin team.
-She studies her bachelor degree at Beijing University of Posts and Telecommunications.
+She is an undergraduate student at Beijing University of Posts and Telecommunications.